-Routine cataract surgery is the most common surgical procedure in the United States, including among Medicare patients, and it was estimated that Medicare spends more than \$3.4 billion annually on the treatment of cataracts, with cataract extraction with IOL implantation specifically as the most common procedure.
+Cataract surgery is the most common surgical procedure in the United States, including among Medicare patients,3 and it offers significant quality of life gain to Medicare patients, making it an important surgery for cost measurement.4 It was estimated that Medicare spends more than \$3.4 billion annually on the treatment of cataracts, with cataract extraction with IOL implantation specifically as the most common procedure.5

-The Routine Cataract Removal with IOL Implantation episode-based cost measure was selected for development based on input from an expert clinician committee-the Ophthalmologic Disease Management Clinical Subcommittee-because of its impact in terms of patient population and clinician coverage, and the opportunity for incentivizing cost-effective, high-quality clinical care in this clinical area.
-Subsequently, members of the Clinical Subcommittee provided extensive, detailed input on this measure.
+The "Routine Cataract Removal with IOL Implantation" episode-based cost measure, which precedes this Cataract Removal with IOL Implantation measure, was originally selected for development based on input from an expert clinician committee-the Ophthalmologic Disease Management Clinical Subcommittee-because of its impact in terms of patient population and clinician coverage, and the opportunity for incentivizing cost-effective, high-quality clinical care in this clinical area.
+This Clinical Subcommittee, which was originally convened during Wave 1

-&lt;sup>1 Claim payments are standardized to account for differences in Medicare payments for the same service(s) across Medicare providers.
+1 Claim payments are standardized to account for differences in Medicare payments for the same service(s) across Medicare providers.
 Payment standardized costs remove the effect of differences in Medicare payment among health care providers that are the result of differences in regional health care provider expenses measured by hospital wage indexes and geographic price cost indexes (GPCIs) or other payment adjustments such as those for teaching hospitals.
-For more information, please refer to the "CMS Part A and Part B Price (Payment) Standardization - Basics" and "CMS Part A and Part B Price (Payment) Standardization - Basics" and "CMS Part A and Part B Price (Payment) Standardization - Detailed Methods" documents posted on the CMS Price (Payment) Standardization Overview page. (https://resdac.org/articles/cms-price-payment-standardization-overview).
+For more information, please refer to the "CMS Part A and Part B Price (Payment) Standardization - Basics" and "CMS Part A and Part B Price (Payment) Standardization - Detailed Methods" documents posted on the CMS Price (Payment) Standardization Overview page. (https://resdac.org/articles/cms-price-payment-standardization-overview).

-payments and any applicable beneficiary deductible and coinsurance amounts.
+2 Cost is defined by allowed amounts on Medicare claims data, which include both Medicare trust fund payments and any applicable beneficiary deductible and coinsurance amounts.

-&lt;sup>3 Pershing, S., D. E. Morrison, and T. Hernandez-Boussard.
+3 Pershing, S., D. E. Morrison, and T. Hernandez-Boussard.
 "Cataract Surgery Complications and Revisit Rates among Three States."
 [In eng].
 Am J Ophthalmol 171 (Nov 2016): 130-38.

-&lt;sup>4 Brown, G. C., M. M. Brown, A. Menezes, B. G. Busbee, H. B. Lieske, and P. A. Lieke.
+4 Brown, G. C., M. M. Brown, A. Menezes, B. G. Busbee, H. B. Lieske, and P. A. Lieke.
 "Cataract Surgery Cost Utility Revisited in 2012: A New Economic Paradigm."
 [In eng].
-Ophthalmology 120, no. 12 (Dec 2013): 2367-76.
+Ophthalmology 120, no. 12 (Dec 2013): 2367-76 of episode-based cost measure development and met several times throughout 2017 to provide input on the full measure specifications, was reconvened as a workgroup in October 2022 to discuss updates to the measure as a part of the comprehensive measure reevaluation process, resulting in the revised Cataract Removal with IOL Implantation measure.